ZhuangLab/storm-analysis/doc/source/output_files.rst

 ``storm_analysis/sa_library/i3dtype.py``

-This file can be converted to more standard format using:
+This file can be converted to more standard formats using:

 ``storm_analysis/sa_utilities/bin_to_lmchallenge_format.py`` - to CSV text.